danadi12/odin-recipes/README.md

 # odin-recipes

-This is a project for recipes using HTML.
+This is a project for recipes using HTML

-Learned a lot about git and github.
+Learned a lot about Git and GitHub

 It was fun to do because it was my first time to work with Git and GitHub